stfsy/node-api-kit/README.md

 - [Validation Schemas](README_VALIDATION_SCHEMA.md)

 ## Middlewares
-By default, nine `cross-cutting` middlewares are configured.
+By default, ten `cross-cutting` middlewares are configured.
 These build the foundation for a secure API.

 - ✅ `accessLog`: Logs each incoming request to give insights about usage and response times
 - ✅ `bodyParser`: Parses incoming JSON request bodies into a JavaScript objects